jackdally/lre_manager/scripts/database/README.md

 **Usage**: This script is typically executed by the maintenance script `../maintenance/reset_wbs_templates.sh`

 **Note**: This script uses PostgreSQL-specific features like `gen_random_uuid()` and PL/pgSQL blocks for proper UUID generation and hierarchical data insertion.

+### `migrate_to_hierarchical_wbs.sql`

+**Purpose**: Migrates the database to support the new hierarchical WBS structure alongside the existing 2-tier structure.

+**What it does**:
+- Creates the new `wbs_element` table with hierarchical structure support
+- Adds `wbs_element_id` column to `ledger_entry` table for backward compatibility
+- Creates sample hierarchical WBS elements for existing programs
+- Updates existing ledger entries to reference the new WBS elements
+- Adds database indexes for performance optimization
+- Creates triggers for automatic timestamp updates

+**New Structure Features**:
+- **Unlimited Depth**: Supports unlimited levels of hierarchy
+- **Code-based Organization**: Each element has a unique code (e.g., "1.1", "2.3.1")
+- **Backward Compatibility**: Maintains existing ledger entries while adding new structure
+- **Performance Optimized**: Includes indexes for fast queries and joins

+**Usage**: This script is typically executed by the maintenance script `../maintenance/migrate_to_hierarchical_wbs.sh`

+**Safety**: The maintenance script creates a backup before running this migration.